call-learning/graylog-ansible-role/README.md

 ----------

 - You need at least 4GB of memory to run Graylog
-- Generate the password hash for the admin user:
-  - `echo -n yourpassword | sha256sum     # Linux`
-  - `echo -n yourpassword | shasum -a 256 # Mac`

 Here is an example of a playbook targeting Vagrant (Ubuntu Xenial):